 Look out for our newsletters in your inbox soon.

 Door County is one of the Midwest’s best fall foliage destinations.
 Follow Highway 57 down the Lakeside of the peninsula enjoying bits of New England with picturesque lighthouses and white-frame buildings along with bursts of scarlet, gold, russet and vermilion that line highways and form canopies over country lanes.
 Peak colors usually arrive about the second week of October, lingering well into the third week during a good season.
-You’ll find numerous charming towns as well as apple orchards to pick-a-peck along the way.
+You’ll find numerous things to do in its charming towns as well as apple orchards to go apple picking along the way.

 Litchfield Hills in Western Connecticut is a picture-postcard New England destination, set at the foot of the Berkshire Mountains.
 Driving Route 7 along the Housatonic River from New Milford to Cornwall you’ll see a vivid palette of autumn colors with the explosion of maple, aspen, beech and birch trees dotting the landscape, in addition to crossing two of the state’s picturesque covered bridges.
 Along the way, you’ll come to the village of Kent, awarded the #1 Fall Foliage Town in New England by Yankee Magazine, it offers a number of interesting antique shops, art galleries and outstanding eateries.
 Kent Falls State Park is home to the state’s highest waterfall, with a scenic trail leading to its summit.